kebaldwi/DNAC-TEMPLATES/README.md

 * [PnP Onboarding](./ONBOARDING) - Examples of PnP/ZTP Templates explained in [Onboarding Templates](./Onboarding.md#onboarding-templates-and-flows)
 * [DayN](./DAYN) - Examples of DayN Templates explained in [DayN Templates](./DayN.md#day-n-templates-and-flows)

-If you found this repository or any section helpful please fill in comments and [give feedback](https://app.smartsheet.com/b/form/f75ce15c2053435283a025b1872257fe) on how it could be improved.
+If you found this repository please fill in comments and [give feedback](https://app.smartsheet.com/b/form/f75ce15c2053435283a025b1872257fe) on how it could be improved.